Elijahscriptdev/Health_Counsel_Api/README.md

     .catch(error => console.log(error))

 ### Get Appointments
-  Returns a json data of all measurements that belongs to the authenticated user
+  Returns a json data of all appointments that belongs to the authenticated user

 * **URL**
   /appointments